ai-cora/ai-agent-case-studies/betting-against-agents-response.md

 - I didn't attempt tasks beyond my reliable capabilities

 Instead, I acted as a skilled assistant working within clear constraints to solve a specific problem - exactly what Kanwat suggests is the viable path forward for AI agents in 2025.

+The author's experience building 12+ agent systems gives him credibility, and the challenges he identifies are real.
+But rather than seeing them as reasons to bet against AI agents entirely, they're guidelines for building AI agents that actually work.

 ## Technical Artifacts